Félix Vallotton was a Swiss painter who left his home country to join the artistic nebula of Paris at the fin de

 The mechanicalness of a perfect functioning city collides with the moving humanity of the artist’s pain.
 Kahlo’s body doesn’t work as she would like, and because of that, she feels more and more alone and isolated in a place that doesn’t feel like home to her.

 Also, in Mexican culture death is an exhortation to enjoy life, as long as you can.
-And not for nothing, one of the most cheerful Mexican festivity is El Dia de Los Muertos (the Day of the Dead), a day when it is believed that dead people are going to visit their beloved ones.
+And not for nothing, one of the most cheerful Mexican festivities is El Dia de Los Muertos (the Day of the Dead), a day when it is believed that dead people are going to visit their beloved ones.

-That’s why in Frida’s mind death also means rebirth; death is just a path towards another form of life.
-The Dream depicts the artist’s relationship with death: Frida is sleeping soundly in her bed, enveloped by a plant that symbolizes rebirth.
+That’s why in Kahlo’s mind death also means rebirth; death is just a path towards another form of life.
+The Dream depicts the artist’s relationship with death: Kahlo is sleeping soundly in her bed, enveloped by a plant that symbolizes rebirth.
 A skeleton lays above her canopy bed; it’s holding some flowers and many bombs are attached to its structure.

 Kahlo actually had a skeleton above her bed; she said that it was a reminder of mortality, a way to remember that death could “explode”, arrive, at any moment, so you should always live your life the best you can.

 When Kahlo painted Thinking About Death, her health was slowly deteriorating, and, as a consequence, death became something she kept thinking about.
-We see the same themes of The Dream: the background is full of green leaves, a symbol of life, and death is depicted as a giant skull on an undefined landscape, in the center of her forehead.
+We see the same themes as in The Dream: the background is full of green leaves, a symbol of life, and death is depicted as a giant skull on an undefined landscape, in the center of her forehead.
 The artist’s gaze is not frightened or desperate: she looks resolute and ready to go.

 Frida died of pulmonary embolism in her home, La Casa Azul, in 1954, and before passing away she said: